jxnpass/jxnpass.github.io/index.md

 - [Step 5: Link Your Profile and Repositories to Your LinkedIn Profile and Your Resume/CV](#5-link-your-profile-and-repositories-to-your-linkedin-profile-and-your-resumecv)
 - [Conclusion](#conclusion)

-## 1: Use a README.md file and a GitHub Page
+## Step 1: Use a README.md file and a GitHub Page

 Creating reports on statistics and findings reveals to employers that you know more than just coding and math.
 The ability to generate digestable reports that are logically follow the process and get to the point is a valued quality of data scientists.
 In addition, you can choose what to cover in your report: are you most proud of your graphics and visualizations, your experiment's discoveries, or the machine learning algorithms implemented?
 On GitHub, you have full jurisdiction over what to brag about and the ability to present it on silver platters.